This page contains detailed instructions about:

 If instead you would like to set the Safety Mode to strict, you would do that like so:

 Command A has been trained specifically for tasks like summarization and the final step of Retrieval Augmented Generation (RAG).
-The model takes a conversation as input (with an optional user-supplied system preamble, indicating task, context and desired output style), along with a list of document snippets.
+The model takes a conversation as input (with an optional user-supplied system message, indicating task, context and desired output style), along with a list of document snippets.
 This behavior has been trained into the model via a mixture of supervised fine-tuning and preference fine-tuning.

 For these tasks, you can use Command A in two ways.

-.
+Grounded generation in Command A is supported through chat templates in Transformers.
+Simply provide document snippets using the documents parameter of Hugging Face’s apply_chat_template().
 Document snippets should be short chunks, rather than long documents, typically around 100-400 words per chunk, formatted as key-value pairs.
 The keys should be short descriptive strings, the values can be text or semi-structured.
 Under the hood, this builds a specific prompt template that the model has been trained on.
 The code snippet below shows a minimal working example.

 You may find that simply including relevant documents directly in a user message works just as well, or better than using the documents parameter to render the special grounded generation template.
 Grounded Generation is generally a strong default, but Regular Generation can offer more control and customization over the prompt, at the cost of some effort to find an optimal prompt.
 We encourage users to play with both Grounded Generation and Regular Generation, and to evaluate which mode works best for their specific use case.